-- 1. Youth for the Quality Care of Animals (YQCA) certification is required. - 2.
-The County Fairbook will list exhibit times. - 3.
-All hogs must be individually ear notched. - 4.
-Litters must all be from the same sow and carry the same litter earnotch and can be combination of one boar, one barrow, and one gilt or two gilts and one boar or one barrow. - 5.
-All swine must have been farrowed on or after January 1 of the current year. - 6.
+1. Youth for the Quality Care of Animals (YQCA) certification is required.

+2. The County Fairbook will list exhibit times.

+3. All hogs must be individually ear notched.

+4. Litters must all be from the same sow and carry the same litter ear notch and can be a combination of one boar, one barrow, and one gilt or two gilts and one boar or one barrow.

+- 5. All swine must have been farrowed on or after January 1 of the current year. - 6.
 Registration papers will be checked at the time of placement.
 Each pig must have its own papers. - 7.
-Commercial gilts may be a corssbred or purebred not eligible for registry. - 8.
-Senior and Junior gilts must be born or after January 1 of current year.
+Commercial gilts may be a crossbred or a purebred not eligible for registry. - 8.
+Exhibitors may choose to show in the purebred gilt class and the grade gilt class.